MagnusTiberius/DALLE2-pytorch/README.md

 $ pip install dalle2-pytorch
 ```

-## Install Using Conda With GPU support
+## Install Using Conda With CUDA GPU support

 - Navigate to https://www.anaconda.com/ and download the package.
 Install it.
 - Run Anaconda Navigator